 Dr. Carly Pardo

+Dr. Pardo (she/her) is a dedicated clinician with a deep commitment to supporting adults as well as individuals of all ages.
 Her clinical approach is integrative, relational, and evidence-based.
 Dr. Pardo draws on Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), psychodynamic principles, and trauma-informed care to tailor treatment to each client's unique needs and family context.
-She has specialized training and experience treating anxiety disorders, disordered eating, OCD, depressive disorders, and trauma, using structured, research-supported methods to help clients regulate emotions, challenge unhelpful thought patterns, and build lasting coping strategies.
+She has specialized training and experience treating anxiety disorders, disordered eating, OCD, depressive disorders, and trauma, using research-supported methods to help clients regulate emotions, challenge unhelpful thought patterns, and build lasting coping strategies.

 Dr. Pardo also has a passion for sports and performance psychology, drawing on her own background as a competitive athlete to help young athletes and high-achieving individuals navigate performance pressure, identity, and confidence.

-In addition to her clinical work, Dr. Pardo has a research background in suicide risk among gender-diverse youth.
-Her commitment to bridging research and practice ensures that each client receives individualized, informed, and effective care.
 She is deeply committed to offering a safe space that is affirming for all individuals and emphasizes strengths.

 Whether providing therapy, executive functioning coaching, or sports psychology support, Dr. Pardo is dedicated to empowering each client and family with the tools they need to thrive.